thimc/hotel-backend/README.md

 # Hotel backend

-This repo contains a demo hotel backend written in go and is powered by fiber and uses MongoDB as its database.
+This repo contains a demo hotel backend written in go and is powered by [fiber](https://gofiber.io/) and uses [MongoDB](https://www.mongodb.com/) as its database.
 Authentication is done via JWT.

-All URL routes are prefixed with *http://localhost:3000/v1/*
+The backend is designed with portability in mind, should the user ever need to switch to another type of database such as PostgreSQL, SQLite, MariaDB or MySQL (it could be literally any way of storing actually) all that would be needed for the switch is to implement the functions needed for the interfaces in the `db` folder.

 NOTE: The backend is still missing a few routes and error handling needs to be tidied up a bit before this project is considering feature complete.